ryanxwang/lazylifted/README.md

 LazyLifted is developed for following paper(s):

-- Wang, R.W.; Trevizan, F.W.
-2025. **Leveraging Action Relational Structures
-  for Integrated Learning and Planning**.
+- Wang, R. W.; Trevizan, F. W. 2025. **Leveraging Action Relational Structures for Integrated Learning and Planning**.
 In Proc.
 ICAPS 2025.

 Below is a list of key prior works that LazyLifted depends on: